Darian calendar: Calendar layout

 The year is divided into 24 months.
 The first 5 months in each quarter have 28 sols, while the final month has 27 sols unless it is the final month of a leap year, when it contains the leap sol as its final sol.

 The calendar maintains a seven-sol week, but the week is restarted from its first sol at the start of each month.
 If a month has 27 sols, this causes the final sol of the week to be omitted.

 This is partly for tidiness and can also be rationalised as making the average length of the Martian week close to the average length of the Terrestrial week; 28 Earth days is very close to 27 1/4 Martian sols, whereas a month is an average length of 27 5/6 Martian sols.

 In the table, the sols of the week are Sol Solis, Sol Lunae, Sol Martis, Sol Mercurii, Sol Jovis, Sol Veneris, Sol Saturni.

-The last sol of Vrishika is an intercalary sol that only occurs on leap years, as per February 29 in the Gregorian calendar.
+The last sol of Vrishika is an intercalary sol that only occurs on leap years, like February 29 in the Gregorian calendar.

 Start of year

 The Martian year is treated as beginning near the equinox marking spring in the northern hemisphere of the planet.
-Mars currently has an axial inclination similar to that of the Earth, so the Martian seasons are perceptible, though the greater eccentricity of Mars' orbit about the Sun compared with that of the Earth means that their significance is strongly amplified in the southern hemisphere and masked in the northern hemisphere.
+Mars currently has an axial inclination similar to that of the Earth, so the Martian seasons are perceptible, though the greater eccentricity of Mars's orbit about the Sun compared with that of the Earth means that their significance is strongly amplified in the southern hemisphere and masked in the northern hemisphere.